 Describe the basic study design/approach (e.g., qualitative study using five focus groups of first year students to describe assimilation into the university community; randomized controlled trial of a behavioral change intervention to increase dietary intake of whole grains; pre- post-test evaluation of new pedagogical techniques to improve adult literacy):

-The participants will perform multiple collaborative interaction tasks comparing hand referencing of objects in real world and Augmented Reality (AR) setup.
-We will record participants performance in terms of accuracy and task completion time, as well as qualitative feedback.
+The participants will perform a collaborative interaction task comparing hand referencing of objects in the real world and Augmented Reality (AR) setup.
+The task primarily includes two users at the same time; one person referencing an object among many and the other person who recognize which object the pointer is pointing at.
+We will measure participants performance in terms of accuracy and task completion time, as well as qualitative feedback such as confidence level and user experience.
+We will also take video at participants' hand gestures.
+Audio recording of the entire experiment session will also be included.

 Describe corresponding data analysis plan/approach (e.g., content analysis of focus group transcripts; descriptive analysis followed by linear regression modeling; nonparametric analysis of pre- and post-test measures):

-The data will be analyzed with linear regression to determine the effect of predict factors on task performance.
+The data will be analyzed with various statistical tests such as linear regression to determine the effect of predict factors on task performance.

 Setting